Azure/terraform-azurerm-avm-res-compute-virtualmachine/README.md

 ### <a name="output_virtual_machine"></a> [virtual\_machine](#output\_virtual\_machine)

 Description: The full object for the deployed virtual machine.
-This is marked sensitive as it contains specific sensitive values
+This is marked sensitive as it contains specific sensitive values.
+This output has been duplicated to the resource output to comply with the spec and may be deprecated in the future.

 ### <a name="output_virtual_machine_azurerm"></a> [virtual\_machine\_azurerm](#output\_virtual\_machine\_azurerm)